johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 8. All DNS providers MUST be able to fetch data from another DNS provider using a secure mechanism.

-9. DNS service for unsigned zones MUST be supported.

-10. Updates to the delegation information in the parent zone are either applied automatically if supported by the parent, or otherwise by a designated party (likely the domain holder).
+9. Updates to the delegation information in the parent zone are either applied automatically if supported by the parent, or otherwise by a designated party (likely the domain holder).

-11. The zone owner MUST be able to add and remove DNS providers from the multi-provider setup, and each provider's infrastructure must handle such changes automatically without manual intervention.
+10. The zone owner MUST be able to add and remove DNS providers from the multi-provider setup, and each provider's infrastructure must handle such changes automatically without manual intervention.